Hope you did your homework, kids.

-We caught up with the course designer who has collaborated with the celebrity judges on the past five Maclay Finals—Bobby Murphy—to get the dirt on this year’s course.
+We caught up with the course designer who has collaborated on the past five Maclay Finals—Bobby Murphy—to get the dirt on this year’s course.
 And be “caught up” I mean we exploited his extreme sleep deprivation to coax him into divulging a few details about the first round.
 (Murphy was setting the Maclay warm up course at two this morning in the Alltech Arena at Kentucky Horse Park.)

 Here’s what we managed to squeeze out of him.

 “With 175 rounds, you don’t need a long loopy course,” says Murphy.